dvanderelst/GradStats/BasicsOfR/BasicProgramming.md

 ## A trick

 Before we go on, I want to share a simple trick.
-Using a IDE like Rstudio makes life easier (or at least it should).
+Using an IDE like Rstudio makes life easier (or at least it should).
 One of the benefits of the IDE is tab-completion.